openbmc/phosphor-logging/extensions/openpower-pels/README.md

 The `Action Flags` and `Event Type` PEL fields are optional in the message registry, and if not present the code will set them based on certain rules layed out in the PEL spec.
-In fact, even if they were specified, the checks are still done to ensure consistency across all the logs.

 These rules are:
 1. Always set the `Report` flag, unless the `Do Not Report` flag is already on.